What we believe

 Blanket bans push the problem underground

 Ban an app, and determined children find another one.
 Ban a category, and they find a VPN.
-What reliably changes isn't that they stop — it's that they stop asking adults for help when something goes wrong.
+What reliably changes isn't that they stop.
+It's that they stop asking adults for help when something goes wrong.
 That's the worst possible outcome.

 Age verification demands real identity

 "Prove you're old enough" sounds reasonable until you realise what it means: ID uploads, face scans, cross-referenced databases.
 Those systems leak.
-When they do, the cost is paid by everyone scanned — most of whom weren't the target.
+When they do, the cost is paid by everyone scanned, most of whom weren't the target.
 The existence of the database is itself the risk.

-Server-side content scanning breaks the protection it claims to offer
+Reading messages on a server breaks the protection it claims to offer

 One rule for every family can't fit every family